-Potential business benefits delivered and assessed.
+Potential business benefits are assessed and delivered.
 Some benefit categories are industry and process specific.
-During the initial consultation process only those the categories which deliver tangible benefits are assessed.
+During the initial consultation process only the categories which deliver tangible benefits are assessed.

 The operators can turn their focus to the process rather than to its control.